 - When two pairs of identical numbers form a square in the corner of a grid, the corner square and the one diagonally opposite must be black.
 The alternative would leave the corner square isolated from the other non-black numbers.

 A second tap will circle the number and it can be used to mark a number that you don’t want to remove.

 Hitori is one of many Educational Games to play online on your web browser for free at KBH Games.
 Tagged as Brain Games, Educational Games, Logic Games, Number Games, and Puzzle Games.
-Upvoted by 10 players.
-Other games you might like are 8 Ball Online and Tetris Online.
+Upvoted by 11 players.
+Other games you might like are Reversi Online and Chess Online: Shredder.
 No download or installation needed to play this free game.
 Hope this game brings a little joy into your daily life.